There is one two-hour lecture each week, Mondays 4 - 6 in OCO.01.

-There are also weekly text-based classes for students studying the module as a Latin-text option: Mondays at 9 in A0.05 (from Week 2).
+There are also weekly text-based classes for students studying the module as a Latin-text option: Mondays at 1 in H4.01.
 These are crucial since they not only offer linguistic and grammatical help in translating what are interesting but difficult texts, but they also offer the chance for us to discuss issues of historical and literary interpretation.
 They are essential background both for preparing for the second assessed essay and

 for the exam.

-In the summer term, lectures continue as normal for the first three weeks of term (except for May Bank Holiday): these are an integral part of the course, designed particularly to enable you to develop an overview of the module and to help you revise for the exam.
+In the summer term, lectures continue as normal for the first three weeks of term (where possible: there will be some rescheduling due to bank holidays): these are an integral part of the course, designed particularly to enable you to develop an overview of the module and to help you revise for the exam.

 The lectures will present the basic chronological framework of the period, and will explore how to interpret many different types of primary sources, providing guidance in assessing their relative strengths and weaknesses as historical evidence, and will highlight some of the main areas of debate.
 After each lecture, students are advised how best to consolidate the topic covered through independent study (see lecture consolidation - further reading), and will be required to read a small article/chapter to prepare for the following lecture (see lecture preparation).
 Online links are provided to facilitate access to research materials.